 Your listing will have all your information:

 Customers will also be able to add photos.
-They’ll write reviews about your local business for other people to see, which will have a major impact on your successful.
+They’ll write reviews about your local business for other people to see, which will have a major impact on your success.

-You need to learn how to get your customers to recommend your brand to others.
+Yet this isn’t enough.
+You also need to learn how to get your customers to recommend your brand to others.

 2. Start blogging